linode/docs/docs/websites/cms/how-to-install-and-configure-wordpress.md

 - '[WordPress Support](http://wordpress.org/support)'
 ---

-WordPress is popular dynamic blog-focused content management system.
-The software is built upon a LAMP stack and features an extensive plugin framework and theme system, which allows site owners and developers to deploy easy-to-use and powerful publishing tools.
+WordPress is a popular dynamic blog-focused content management system.
+The software is built upon a LAMP or LEMP stack and features an extensive plugin framework and theme system, which allows site owners and developers to deploy easy-to-use and powerful publishing tools.

 {: .note}
 >